straut12/sj4u-gh/_pages/ref/coding/python.md

 globals() - Returns dict of variables defined in global symbol table (namepsace).
 locals() - Returns dict of local symbol table

-From the python interpeter - in a script use pprint(dir()) for pretty printer. (from pprint import pprint)
+From the python interpreter - in a script use pprint(dir()) for pretty printer. (from pprint import pprint)
 Can import modules and re-run dir() to see what was loaded.
 ```console
 >>> import modules